Cris Morena: Jugate Conmigo

 After two important and memorable roles on television, Morena decided to give production a try.
 The result was Jugate Conmigo, which debuted in 1991 and was aired at weekdays during the 6 p.m. slot at Telefe.
 The show concept was a mix of game show and variety show targeted to teenagers.
-Morena was the main host and the rest of the cast consisted of a group of ten attractive teenagers, five of each sex.
+Morena was the main host and the rest of the cast consisted of a group of ten very know teenagers, five of each sex.

 The show was taped in front of a live audience formed by tweens and teens.
-The main part of the show was the games with huge prizes that were played by the audience and the young castmembers themselves.
+The main part of the show was the games with huge prizes that were played by the audience and the young cast members themselves.
 It also had sketches, musical segments and celebrity guests.
 The show also featured original music.
 Every year, a new CD was released with about 10 new songs sung by the cast.
 They sang about teen issues such as gossip, jealously, love, first sexual experiences, kisses and friends.
 All the songs were composed by Morena herself alongside her songwriting partner Carlos Nilson.

 Soon after its debut, the show became a huge sensation and the teenagers who formed the cast became overnight teen idols.
 They held concerts at Estadio Obras in 1992 and at Teatro Gran Rex in 1994.
 The show also spawned four album, all of them certified Platinum.
 In 1992, Juntos, the second season album, was the 8th best-seller of the year.
 In both 1993 and 1994, Jugate Conmigo soundtracks were the best-selling albums in the country according to CAPIF, with Abrazadissimos and Rejugadisimos respectively.